They might be small, but did you know that olives nutrition packs quite a healthy punch? It’s true.

 - Beneficial polyphenols are preserved in extra virgin olive oil

-Olives, one of the top 10 Bible foods, are a low-calorie snack option and great added ingredient to scores of dishes like salads, pastas and pizza.
+Olives are a low-calorie snack option and great added ingredient to scores of dishes like salads, pastas and pizza.
 Although there are many varieties of olives, most have a similar nutritional makeup.

 An average olive weighs approximately four grams, so the following nutritional information applies to a serving of about 40 olives.

 100 grams of green olives, canned or pickled have (in recommended daily values): (19)

 - 3.8 milligrams vitamin E (19 percent)